spwhitton/consfigurator/doc/pitfalls.rst

 dynamically rebind or flet-bind them.

-The reason for this restriction is that some connection types need to invoke fresh Lisp processes on remote hosts with (local equivalents to) the function objects contained in properties and connections available to be called.
+The reason for this restriction is that some connection types need to invoke fresh Lisp images on remote hosts with (local equivalents to) the function objects contained in properties and connections available to be called.
 Since function objects are not serialisable, the only way to do this is to send over the contents of your ``.lisp`` files and load the same properties and